cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

 127.0.0.1:51799 POST /dis/sl-webhook 1.1 200 44 1148
 ```

-If this test is successful, run the same command using the exact URL configured
+If this test is successful, you can run the test using the verbatim URL configured
 above in the Arbor NetScout Notification Group.
 For example:

 ```